clojurists-together/clojuriststogether.org/resources/markdown/news/august-2019-monthly-update.md

 With the syntax extension and definition mechanism in place, I was able to begin working on real documentation.
 Because the `defsyntax` macro compiles to code which emits a `defn`, which in turn compiles to code which emits a `def`, we can attach real meta data such as `:doc` and `:arglists` to the vars.
 So now, not only can we define operators via the provided extension mechanism, we can also document them.
 And thats exactly what I spent a good deal of time doing.
 To date, I've fully documented all but two operators and I expect those will be documented during the week.

 Apart from the operator qualification and documentation efforts, Meanders epsilon branch also received several bug fixes to the improvement of the pattern matching compiler.
-Meanders Clojure spec definitions have also been given attention and mistakes preventing the use of instrumentation have now be corrected.
+Meanders Clojure spec definitions have also been given attention and mistakes preventing the use of instrumentation have now been corrected.

 Another small but (hopefully) useful addition is the allowance of the search operator to return results in breadth first order.
 Prior to this option, results were always returned in depth first order.
 I anticipate the further allowance of configuration to search in the future.